AliceSchuster/Udacity_Project_1/README.md

 The following project has been created as part of the [Udacity Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025)

-Using the Munich Airbnb dataset, this project aims to answer three questions of interest:
+Using the Munich Airbnb dataset, this project aims to answer the following three questions of interest:

 1. In which months are most Airbnb listings still available (total and by room type)?
 2. In which Munich areas (zip codes) are the best airbnb listings (according to total rating)?